tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 --

 *Thank you to the amazing people who reviewed early drafts of this piece, commented and generally made this piece better including: Adam Wiggins, Chris Butler, Rachel Joy Victor, John Doherty, Mark Pollard, Josh Braaten & Brian Dell.*

+--

+*Update: April 26th 2019 I spent an hour discussing the ideas in this post with Jonathan Stark from the podcast Ditching Hourly and you can [listen to that episode here](https://www.ditchinghourly.com/f1eaf983).*